 After being employed as a computor/telecommunications engineer I took up many different jobs before realising my vocation.
-I have been employed in residential social work, labouring, as a busker, landscape gardening and as a drug worker.
+I have been employed in residential social work, labouring, as a busker, landscape gardening, youth work and as a drug worker.
+I co founded 'sacred arts' camps and communities and i co founded Stevenage Survivors; an eclectic spoken word performance arts group that uses poetry as a thereutic means.
 There are so many other interesting roles I have taken before I came to recognise that psychotherapy was applicable to the kind of learning I had engaged in and that I was 'good at it'!

-I am married and have 2 grown-up daughters, a 16 year old son, two adult step-sons and now two grandchildren.
-I have had dogs during most of my settled life and currently have a new puppy!
+I am divorced and have 2 grown-up daughters, a 20 year old son and now four grandchildren.
+I have had dogs during most of my settled life but am currently without a dog.

-I have been employed as a psychological therapist in the NHS since 2003 - and stuck at it because I have always believed in free healthcare for all.
-Unfortunately, due to financial and time limited restraints upon the NHS service (for instance; limits on numbers of face to face sessions to successfully help people get better), I have had to make the decision to leave the NHS this September 2018.
+I was employed as a psychological therapist in the NHS between 2003 to 2018 - and stuck at it because I always believed in free healthcare for all.
+Unfortunately, due to financial and time limited restraints upon the NHS service (for instance; limits on numbers of face to face sessions to successfully help people get better), I had to make the decision to leave the NHS in 2018.
 Most people referred into therapy via the NHS do not get one-to-one psychotherapy of any modality: they get 'supported self-help' which is based on CBT Principles but this is not anywhere near as in depth or specific to patient's needs as one-to-one psychotherapy!
 If they do get one-to-one therapy it is often 'forced' to end far too early often leaving the work unfinished.

-During my life journies. regular, daily, mindfulness practise has deepened my awareness of my thoughts, feelings, difficult sensations, my relationship to my self as well as my relationships with others.
+During my life's travels . regular, daily, mindfulness practise has deepened my awareness of my thoughts, feelings, difficult sensations, my relationship to my self as well as my relationships with others.
 This ability to 'approach the difficult' has often helped me to make difficult and life changing decisions; that only much later on have turned out to be for the better!

 During my late adolescence I developed an interest in the interplay between meditation, Science, Philosophy, Eastern Philosophies as well as Yoga & the Martial Arts.
 These interests have been consistent consolations for me since 1988 and these disciplines-especially mindfulness orientated yoga and meditation- have assisted me during so many life changes and transitions.
-Somewhere at the 'turn of the century' - it's weird now looking back- I somehow became extremely academic; only in retrospect do I realise that I completed 3 Masters degree level courses- Post Graduate Diplomas - within 12 years!
-Most therapists only have one of these.
+Somewhere at the 'turn of the century' - it's weird now looking back- I somehow became extremely academic.
+It is only in retrospect that I realise that I completed 3 Masters degree level courses- Post Graduate Diplomas - within 12 years.
+In retrospect I think I was making up for lost time-I had spent a lot of time reading, thinking and learning from my Eastern teachers it was tim to immerse myself in Western academic discourses.
 I am a student of science (masters level), philosophy (masters level) and also there has been my continuing long training in Eastern practises (student in Kagyu Bhuddism with Ven Akong Rinpoche) (student/teacher of Middle Eastern Spiritual Practises with Dr Neil Douglas-Klotz).
-Subsequent to this I have attained a 1st Dan - Black Belt- in Kempo Ju Jitsu with Sensei Terry Coughtrey.
+Subsequent to this I have attained a 2nd Dan - Black Belt- in Kempo Ju Jitsu with Sensei Terry Coughtrey.
 This really does not make me an expert: with each new client and role I 'start again' and in all these things I am still learning.

 Thankyou to all my teachers!